(3) A collection of articles found on the Internet describing the

 1st Sgt Wm.
 S. Hubbartt, U.E. - Guam 1998 All rights reserved

 The Dutch arrived in America in 1614, when their sea power surpassed the

-late in the previous century, Holland prospered in commerce and naval power.
+in the previous century, Holland prospered in commerce and naval power.
 They first

 established a trading post, specializing in furs, at Fort Orange, what would later be

 practices.
 Dissenters from the officially sponsored Dutch Reformed Church were

 frowned upon and Quakers were at times brutally abused.
 Under an increasingly

 restless populace the Dutch administrators did however, eventually allow for some

 By the time William Kieft replaced Wouter Van Twiller in 1638, New Amsterdam

 had fallen into disrepair.
 There were gullies throughout the walls and men no